 As for the phone, encased in its own transparent dry sack and hanging from my neck for instant action, I know when it can deliver and when it can’t.
-Bird and reptile are in the latter category but these pictures, captured as I row my boat gently down the Nene, are in the former.
+Bird and snake are in the latter category but these pictures, captured as I row, row, row my boat gently down the Nene, are in the former.

 Seconds later a double decker run by rival operator, Hammerstein, made its way across.

 Ford every stream!